XxLegitOPxX/WWSMP-modpack/README.md

-# WWSMP-mods
+# WWSMP-modpack
-Mods for the WorldWarSMP server
+Modpack for the WorldWarSMP server.